 - The computer takes at least 3 of your 5 main cities: Minas Tirith, Edoras, Hornburg, Lórien, Thranduil's Palace

 Combat shows in two ways.
-Fights between armies happen in a boring screen where you see the numbers of the units on either side, but don't get to actually watch the fighting.
-Fights between just a few people (mainly, the Fellowship vs. nazgűl or other monsters) take place at the animation level where you can see them "drunkenly waving swords at each other" as Michal hilariously put it (so that's what was in the Black Flasks!).
+Fights between armies happen in a boring screen at the campaign level where you see the numbers of units on either side, but don't get to actually watch or direct the fighting.
+Fights between just a few people (mainly, the Fellowship vs. nazgűl or other monsters) take place at the animation level where you can see them "drunkenly waving swords at each other" as Michal hilariously put it.
+(So that's what was in the Black Flasks!)
 In either case you can give your individual units or party members orders to: Charge, Engage, Withdraw, or Retreat.
 Not too exciting, but these options can keep you alive.
 You can avoid the ringbearer putting on the Ring by having him withdraw or retreat, but I think that with the ring on he's a stronger fighter (except against nazgűl and maybe wights).
 More importantly, if you're up against something serious like nazgűl, a balrog, or trolls, you can save most of the party by having them all retreat except one.
 Once you've told the other party members to retreat, the last one is stuck in combat, fighting to the death (generally, his death).
-This means you want to keep multiple individuals in the Fellowship, and as you go along, take note of the most expendable member of the group so you know who to abandon when the need arises.
+This means you want to keep multiple individuals in the Fellowship, and as you go along, take note of the most expendable member so you know who to sacrifice when the need arises.

 There's a very big exploit in the game.
 I'm not a big fan of game cheats, but this one can be a lot of fun.
-If you really want a challenge or just prefer to play the game as it was intended, you'll want to avoid this, but if you'd like to use it, you can give send orders to units you don't control; players online have called this "force-marching".
+If you really want a challenge or just prefer to play the game as it was intended, you'll want to ignore this.
+The exploit allows you to give send orders to units you don't control; players online have called this "force-marching".
 To do it, move a unit you do control onto one you don't.
 Press G, then click on the group, and it will display the units in the group.
 Now click on the unit you don't control; the cursor will change (see pic at right), and you can give it a destination.
-This works on units you don't control yet, so you can move a lot of Gondor's troops up to Minas Tirith where they'll be needed, without having to bring the Scepter to Denethor or at least getting them there sooner.
+This works on units you don't control yet, so you can move a lot of Gondor's troops up to Minas Tirith where they'll be needed, without having to bring the Scepter to Denethor.

 Much more spectacularly, it also lets you move units you're never supposed to control, mainly the Ents and Huorns, which makes this a very powerful exploit indeed.
 Harlequin says he likes to have the Ents attack Minas Morgul, something he describes as "the front door approach", but personally I've found better uses for them.
-Like anyone else they're not too good at assaulting fortresses held by overwhelming numbers, but they're well-nigh invincible behind fortifications.
+Like anyone else they're not too good at assaulting fortresses held by overwhelming numbers; however they're well-nigh invincible behind fortifications.
 Send the huorns to Minas Tirith and they'll hold off wave after wave of enemy attacks, though they will succumb eventually.
-Ents and huorns together at Minas Tirith might just defeat everything Sauron sends against it.
+Ents and huorns together at Minas Tirith might just defeat everything Sauron throws at it.
 Using the treefolk this way should buy you plenty of time to get the Fellowship to Mount Doom.

-As you might expect, you cannot use the exploit on the forces of evil.
+As you might expect, you the exploit doesn't work on the forces of evil.